-CAGE: The weighted average calculated loan age of the Mortgage Loans in each Pool underlying a Series of Certificates.
+CAGE: The weighted average calculated loan age of the Mortgage Loans in each related Pool.
 The CAGE of such Mortgage Loans will be determined by subtracting the original WAM for such Pool from the original term to maturity (in months) of such Mortgage Loans, and adding thereto the number of months elapsed since the issue date of the related MBS.

-Fixed Rate Class: As defined herein under "Description of the Certificates-Class Definitions and Abbreviations" on page 10.
+Fixed Rate Class: As defined herein under "Description of the Certificates-Class Definitions and Abbreviations" on page 14.

-Floating Rate Class: As defined herein under "Description of the Certificates-Class Definitions and Abbreviations" on page 10.
+Floating Rate Class: As defined herein under "Description of the Certificates-Class Definitions and Abbreviations" on page 14.

-Index Allocation Class: As defined herein under "Description of the Certificates-Class Definitions and Abbreviations" on page 9.
+Index Allocation Class: As defined herein under "Description of the Certificates-Class Definitions and Abbreviations" on page 13.